Discover Spectacular Series for All Ages!

 New York Times bestselling author and celebrated sports journalist Dan Wetzel’s Epic Athletes biographies for young readers presents the inspiring true stories of Olympic Gold Medal tennis legend Serena Williams, Super Bowl football star Tom Brady, World Cup soccer champion Alex Morgan, basketball MVP Stephen Curry, and more.
 Each book features graphic-style illustrations by Kazimir Lee Iskander, Sloane Leong, Cory Thomas, and Zeke Pen͂a, among others.

-“Wetzel knows how to organize the facts and tell a good story…an unusually informative and enjoyable sports biography for young readers.”—Booklist starred review on Epic Athletes: Stephen Curry
+“Wetzel knows how to organize the facts and tell a good story…an unusually informative and enjoyable sports biography for young readers.”—Booklist, starred review on Epic Athletes: Stephen Curry

 My Life by Janet Tashjian, cartoons by Jake Tashjian